EA Briefing (formerly referred to as the EA Brief)

 When did you start feeling this way?

 This is videoanalysis of a parent-child sessions, using the EA framework, with exact time stamps of positive instances of the EA dimensions (sensitivity, structuring, nonintrusiveness, nonhostility, child responsiveness, and child involvement) in a particular relationship, as well time stamps of moments needing growth.
 The EA Coach develops a document of time-stamped videoanalyis, and then provides videofeedback creating the context for meaningful conversation.
-We have been training other professionals in the implementation of the EA Brief so it can be used as part of service delivery with parents and/or research on parents.
+We have been training other professionals in the implementation of the EA Briefing so it can be used as part of service delivery with parents and/or research on parents.
 While the training is online/hybrid, the work with parents can be done in person or online via zoom.

 Informational group or individual session